History of slavery: British and French Caribbean

 By 1778, the French were importing approximately 13,000 Africans for enslavement yearly to the French West Indies.

-To regularise slavery, in 1685 Louis XIV had enacted the Code Noir, a slave code accorded certain human rights to enslaved people and responsibilities to the master, who was obliged to feed, clothe and provide for the general well-being of his human property.
-Free people of color owned one-third of the plantation property and one-quarter of the enslaved people in Saint Domingue (later Haiti).
+To regularise slavery, in 1685 Louis XIV had enacted the Code Noir, a slave code accorded certain human rights to slaves and responsibilities to the master, who was obliged to feed, clothe and provide for the general well-being of his human property.
+Free people of color owned one-third of the plantation property and one-quarter of the slaves in Saint Domingue (later Haiti).
 Slavery in the First Republic was abolished on 4 February 1794.
 When it became clear that Napoleon intended to re-establish slavery in Saint-Domingue (Haiti), Jean-Jacques Dessalines and Alexandre Pétion switched sides, in October 1802.
 On 1 January 1804, Dessalines, the new leader under the dictatorial 1801 constitution, declared Haiti a free republic.
 Thus Haiti became the second independent nation in the Western Hemisphere, after the United States, as a result of the only successful slave rebellion in world history.

-Whitehall in England announced in 1833 that enslaved people in British colonies would be completely freed by 1838.
-In the meantime, the government told enslaved people they had to remain on their plantations and would have the status of "apprentices" for the next six years.
+Whitehall in England announced in 1833 that slaves in British colonies would be completely freed by 1838.
+In the meantime, the government told slaves they had to remain on their plantations and would have the status of "apprentices" for the next six years.

 In Port-of-Spain, Trinidad, on 1 August 1834, an unarmed group of mainly elderly Negroes being addressed by the Governor at Government House about the new laws, began chanting: "Pas de six ans.
 Point de six ans" ("Not six years.
 No six years"), drowning out the voice of the Governor.
 Peaceful protests continued until a resolution to abolish apprenticeship was passed and de facto freedom was achieved.
-Full emancipation for all was legally granted ahead of schedule on 1 August 1838, making Trinidad the first British colony with enslaved people to completely abolish slavery.
+Full emancipation for all was legally granted ahead of schedule on 1 August 1838, making Trinidad the first British colony with slaves to completely abolish slavery.

 After Great Britain abolished slavery, it began to pressure other nations to do the same.
 France, too, abolished slavery.
 By then Saint-Domingue had already won its independence and formed the independent Republic of Haiti, though France still controlled Guadeloupe, Martinique and a few smaller islands.